mgorav/spring-hazelcast-jet/README.md

 4. Data processing in Microservices

 This is self-contained project.
 Once the project has been successfully started, the swagger UI can be accessed using below url:
+### Hazelcast job as service
+Following example, shows the REST approach towards Hazelcast job as service.
 ```bash
 http://localhost:8080/swagger-ui/index.html
 ```

 ![Swagger](./swagger-ui.png)

 Hazelcast jet is a distributed computing platform for fast processing of bit data sets.
 Jet is based on a parallel core engine allowing data-intensive applications to operate at near real-time speeds.
 It provides: